firefly-iii/docs/docs/docs/firefly-iii/about-firefly-iii/what-its-not.md

 But remember, there is a lot of things that you *can* do with Firefly III!

+### YNAB-style zero based budgeting

+Basically, YNAB allows you to assign each of your coin to a "permanent" budget, that you would replenish once your salary arrives.
+This way, zero based budgeting is about giving all your coins a goal and leaving no coin behind.
+Since Firefly III is fundamentally different, it will not be possible for Firefly III to support this.

 ### Stock and portfolio management

 Unfortunately you won't be able to manage your stocks or portfolio with Firefly III.
 Use something like [Portfolio Performance](https://www.portfolio-performance.info/).
 The net worth you track in Firefly III would then exclude your portfolio, but you can consider creating an asset account and adding profit and losses as transactions.